Updated July 14, 2023

 Definition of Current Portion of Long Term Debt (CPLTD)

-CPLTD means that part of non-current liability which is going to mature or due within one year.
-For example, suppose if the company borrow $ 1,000,000 for a period of 10 years, so $ 1,000,000 is shown as Long term liability on the liability side of the balance sheet.
+CPLTD means that part of non-current liability will mature or be due within one year.
+For example, suppose the company borrows $ 1,000,000 for a period of 10 years, so $ 1,000,000 is shown as Long term liability on the liability side of the balance sheet.
 But, if there is an obligation on the company to pay $ 100,000 within one year so this $ 100,000 is shown separately in the balance sheet as the current portion of long term debt(CPLTD) under the head current liabilities and the remaining $ 900,000 as long term liability on the liability side of the balance sheet under the head Non – current liabilities.

-To check the liquidity (the ability of a company to convert the asset into cash with ease)of the organization, the parties deal with organizations like creditors, investors compare the CPLTD figure with the liquid assets (cash, bank balance) and make sure that whether the organization has adequate money or equivalent to settle down the short term liability on the due date.
+To check the liquidity (the ability of a company to convert the asset into cash easily)of the organization, the parties deal with organizations like creditors.
+Investors compare the CPLTD figure with the liquid assets (cash, bank balance) and make sure that the organization has adequate money or equivalent to settle down the short term liability on the due date.

 If CPLTD < Liquid Assets, then it is a favorable condition.
-In this condition, investors may invest in the company, or creditors may provide credit to the company.
+In this condition, investors may invest in the company, or creditors may provide credit.

-Sometimes the company with a good credit rating wants to keep their liabilities as long term.
-So to reduce the current portion of long term liability, the company either pays the Current portion of long term debt with available cash or borrow a fresh loan at the low-interest rate and pay off the CPLTD portion.
+Sometimes a company with a good credit rating wants to keep its long term liabilities.
+So to reduce the current portion of long term liability, the company either pays the Current portion of long term debt with available cash or borrows a fresh loan at a low-interest rate and pays off the CPLTD portion.

 For example, The long term liability in a company is $500,000, out of which the CPLTD portion is assumed to be $100,000.So, instead of recognizing this portion of $100,000 as a current liability, the company may borrow a fresh long term loan and settle down $100,000 immediately.
 In this case, CPLTD is not booked in the balance sheet, and only long term liability(existing loan + fresh loan taken to pay off the CPLTD portion of the existing loan) is recorded.
 Alternatively, the company may also pay the CPLTD portion with available cash.
 In this case, CPLTD is also not coming into the picture.
 This will reduce the long term liability balance on the liability side and cash balance on the asset side of the balance sheet.